tbrowder/RakudoBin/README.md

 The `:spec` argument has a default of `msi` for Windows and `arm` for MacOS.
 The release will be `01` unless you enter another valid number with `:release`.

-The archive and its sister files will be downloaded into a temporary directory, checked for valididty, and unpacked into directory `/opt/rakudo`.
+The archive and its sister files will be downloaded into a temporary directory, checked for validity, and unpacked into directory `/opt/rakudo`.

 This module may eventually be able to do the same for MacOS and, hopefully, Windows.
 But at this release, it has only been tested on Debian systems (11 and 12).